 This can be a really cost-effective way of allowing you to focus on the things you do best as a company while outsourcing the elements you’re not so good at.
 However, before choosing to outsource logistics, accounting or public relations, for example, it’s important to know what core functions drive profits and what non-core functions raise your costs and impact on your productivity.

-They can also filter data by department and expense type and then export all the data to see how and where the money is being spent, leading to better future forecasting and control.
+They can also filter data by department and expense type and then export all the data to see how and where the money is being spent, leading to better expense reporting, future forecasting, and control.
 The dashboard also works with all the major expense management software including Xero, Safe, Quickbooks and more.
-Visit our homepage for more information on how your company can benefit from Soldo's comprehensive spending management solution.